Great Clearance: Enforcement

-Enforcement of this drastic measure was extended to the Xin'an County (which covered roughly the territory of modern-day Shenzhen and Hong Kong) and adjacent counties of Guangdong in 1661.
+Enforcement of this drastic measure was extended to Xin'an County (which covered roughly the territory of modern-day Shenzhen and Hong Kong) and adjacent counties of Guangdong in 1661.
 Two inspections determined the areas to be cleared.
 At the time of the first inspection up to a distance of 50 li from the coast, it was calculated that two-thirds of the territory of the County would be affected.
 A year later the boundary was extended further inland, and what remained of the County was to be absorbed into the adjoining Dongguan County.
 By the 5th year of Kangxi, Xin'an had ceased to be a separate administrative county.
 When the new boundaries were fixed, the inhabitants living outside them were given notice to move inland.
 These orders were enforced by troops.
 The result was that whole communities were uprooted from their native place, deprived of their means of livelihood and compelled to settle where they could.
 The rural people risked their lives if they ignored the government edict to move, or ventured back into the prohibited area.
 It is recorded that about 16,000 persons from Xin'an were driven inland.
 What is now the territory of Hong Kong became largely wasteland during the ban.